Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Details of the Experimental Setup

 The PReLU activations together with the linear tail give the network enough flexibility to map inputs to any location in the feature space, aligning with the UFM assumption.
 Figure~\ref{fig:neural_network} illustrates the architecture of the network.

+For the UTKFace dataset, we employed pre-trained ResNet50, ResNet101~\citep{he2016deep}, and DenseNet201~\citep{huang2017densely} as backbones.
+To better satisfy the UFM assumption, we augmented each backbone with two additional linear layers that maintain the same dimension as the backbone output.
+The mapped features $\bm{h}_\theta(\bm{x})$ are then passed through a final linear layer without bias to produce the one-dimensional latent variable $z = \bm{w}^{\top}\bm{h}_\theta(\bm{x})$, where $\bm{w}$ is the classifier weight analyzed in this study.

-\textbf{Other experimental settings.} All the models were trained for \num{5000} epochs with the Adam optimizer, starting from the initial learning rates listed in Table~\ref{tab:exp-settings}.
+\textbf{Other experimental settings.} For the tabular datasets, all the models were trained for \num{5000} epochs with the Adam optimizer, starting from the initial learning rates listed in Table~\ref{tab:exp-settings}.
 We made the learning rate to decay by a factor of~\num{0.1} at epochs~\num{200}, \num{800}, and~\num{3000}.
 We used a batch size of~\num{2048} and applied a weight decay of \(5\times10^{-3}\) to all network parameters (except that the learnable thresholds, when present, received zero weight decay).
-For each dataset we tested the four possible combinations of the two link functions (logit, probit) and the two threshold strategies (fixed, learnable).
+For each dataset we tested the four possible combinations of the three link functions (logit, probit, clog-log) and the two threshold strategies (fixed, learnable).
 Running every configuration on the 30 predefined hold-out splits yielded a total of 600 training–validation runs.

 To ensure that the training error reached (near-)zero---the regime where feature collapse is observed---we tuned only the initial learning rate and, for fixed thresholds, the threshold range.
 Because the logistic function has heavier tails than the normal CDF, the logit runs used a wider fixed range \([-20,20]\), whereas the probit runs used \([-2,2]\).
 The complete hyper-parameter grid is summarized in Table~\ref{tab:exp-settings}.